Everyone knows that documentation is not one of JBoss strengths.

 Copy the jar file

-“prepare” your POJOs
+.Prepare your POJOs

 Declare your POJOs as “prepared” by adding the type level annotation

-@org.jboss.cache.aop.annotation.PojoCacheableto all that need to be put into cache management. -
+to all that need to be put into cache management.AspectManager service configuration

 Edit the

-jboss-service.xmlfile in<JBOSS_HOME>/server/default/deploy/jboss-aop-jdk50.deployer/META-INFto enable loadtime transformations.<?xml version="1.0" encoding="UTF-8"?> <!-- ===================================================================== --> <!-- JBoss Server Configuration --> <!-- ===================================================================== --> <server> <!-- The code for the service is different for the different run scenarios *** JBoss 4.0 * JDK 1.4 - org.jboss.aop.deployment.AspectManagerService * JDK 5 (not using -javaagent switch) - org.jboss.aop.deployment.AspectManagerService * JDK 5 (using -javaagent switch) - org.jboss.aop.deployment.AspectManagerServiceJDK5 * BEA JRockit 1.4.2 - org.jboss.aop.deployment.AspectManagerService *** JBoss 3.2 * JDK 1.4 - org.jboss.aop.deployment.AspectManagerService32 * JDK 5 (not using -javaagent switch) - org.jboss.aop.deployment.AspectManagerService32 * JDK 5 (using -javaagent switch) - org.jboss.aop.deployment.AspectManagerService32JDK5 * BEA JRockit 1.4.2 - org.jboss.aop.deployment.AspectManagerService32 --> <mbean code="org.jboss.aop.deployment.AspectManagerServiceJDK5" name="jboss.aop:service=AspectManager"> <attribute name="EnableLoadtimeWeaving">true</attribute> <!-- only relevant when EnableLoadtimeWeaving is true.
+<?xml version="1.0" encoding="UTF-8"?> <!-- ===================================================================== --> <!-- JBoss Server Configuration --> <!-- ===================================================================== --> <server> <!-- The code for the service is different for the different run scenarios *** JBoss 4.0 * JDK 1.4 - org.jboss.aop.deployment.AspectManagerService * JDK 5 (not using -javaagent switch) - org.jboss.aop.deployment.AspectManagerService * JDK 5 (using -javaagent switch) - org.jboss.aop.deployment.AspectManagerServiceJDK5 * BEA JRockit 1.4.2 - org.jboss.aop.deployment.AspectManagerService *** JBoss 3.2 * JDK 1.4 - org.jboss.aop.deployment.AspectManagerService32 * JDK 5 (not using -javaagent switch) - org.jboss.aop.deployment.AspectManagerService32 * JDK 5 (using -javaagent switch) - org.jboss.aop.deployment.AspectManagerService32JDK5 * BEA JRockit 1.4.2 - org.jboss.aop.deployment.AspectManagerService32 --> <mbean code="org.jboss.aop.deployment.AspectManagerServiceJDK5" name="jboss.aop:service=AspectManager"> <attribute name="EnableLoadtimeWeaving">true</attribute> <!-- only relevant when EnableLoadtimeWeaving is true.
 When transformer is on, every loaded class gets transformed.
 If AOP can't find the class, then it throws an exception.
 Sometimes, classes may not have all the classes they reference.
-So, the Suppressing is needed. (i.e. Jboss cache in the default configuration --> <attribute name="SuppressTransformationErrors">true</attribute> <attribute name="Prune">true</attribute> <!--attribute name="Include">org.jboss.test, org.jboss.injbossaop</attribute--> <attribute name="Include">com.samaxes.example</attribute> <attribute name="Exclude">org, com, net, bsh, javassist, antlr, com.arjuna</attribute> <!-- This avoids instrumentation of hibernate cglib enhanced proxies <attribute name="Ignore">*$$EnhancerByCGLIB$$*</attribute> --> <attribute name="Optimized">true</attribute> <attribute name="Verbose">false</attribute> </mbean> <mbean code="org.jboss.aop.deployment.AspectDeployer" name="jboss.aop:service=AspectDeployer"> </mbean> </server>Be sure to only include the packages that contains the POJOs to be aspectized and exclude all others.
+So, the Suppressing is needed. (i.e. Jboss cache in the default configuration --> <attribute name="SuppressTransformationErrors">true</attribute> <attribute name="Prune">true</attribute> <!--attribute name="Include">org.jboss.test, org.jboss.injbossaop</attribute--> <attribute name="Include">com.samaxes.example</attribute> <attribute name="Exclude">org, com, net, bsh, javassist, antlr, com.arjuna</attribute> <!-- This avoids instrumentation of hibernate cglib enhanced proxies <attribute name="Ignore">*$$EnhancerByCGLIB$$*</attribute> --> <attribute name="Optimized">true</attribute> <attribute name="Verbose">false</attribute> </mbean> <mbean code="org.jboss.aop.deployment.AspectDeployer" name="jboss.aop:service=AspectDeployer"> </mbean> </server>

-WARNING: Not doing so can really slowdown your server startup! -
+WARNING: Not doing so can really slowdown your server startup!

 AOP configuration